LouisTier/LouisTier.github.io/WEBSITE_ARCHITECTURE.md

 ├── markdown.md                       # ❌ Commented out in navigation
 ├── non-menu-page.md                  # ❌ Test page, not linked
 ├── page-archive.html                 # ❌ Not linked
-├── portfolio.html                    # ❌ Commented out in navigation
 ├── research.md                       # ❌ Separate research page not used
 ├── sitemap.md                        # ❌ Not linked
 ├── tag-archive.html                  # ❌ No tags used
-├── talks.html                        # ❌ Replaced by talks section in publications
 ├── talkmap.html                      # ❌ Geographic talk mapping (talkmap_link: false)
-├── teaching.html                     # ❌ Commented out in navigation
 ├── terms.md                          # ❌ Not linked
 └── year-archive.html                 # ❌ Commented out in navigation
 ```